oracle-livelabs/oci/oci-multicloud-connectivity/verify-connectivity/verify-connectivity.md

 * Update the VCN Route Table
 * Verify private connectivity between Oracle Cloud and your external cloud provider.

+### Prerequisites

+* All tasks completed from Lab 1, 2, 3 and 4
+* Permissions to deploy modify the VCN route table

 ### Video Walkthrough

 [Verify Connectivity Video](youtube:oTcQNfchMKc:large)